 Sorry ladies, for those who hate working out: it’s been proved that regular exercise help you get through pregnancy, reduce the time of labor and get to your old shape after giving birth much quicker than if you just sit on your couch watching Netflix.
 Unless your doctor tells you otherwise, you should be on the move!

-Also, listen to your body while doing any kind of work out as for some pregnant women 30 min is already too much for them.
+Also, listen to your body while doing any kind of work out as for some pregnant women 30 min is already too much.
 And remember, it’s very important to stay hydrated while exercising.

 Make sure you avoid any sports that are considered dangerous in terms of falling- skiing, skating, excessive jumping or horse-riding; also restrain from doing excercises on your back when you begin your second trimester.